simoneorlando97/webeep-cli/README.md

 - Download single files, multiple files or entire folders with one simple command
 - View direct links related to specific files or folders and open them with a single click directly in your browser

+## Attention
+The webeep display must be the default matrix display.

 ## Installation
 Download the release corresponding to your operating system from the panel on the right or directly from your terminal.